Chris Hedges: Sanders Is ‘Naive’ Because ‘He Thinks The Party Elites Won’t Steal The Nomination From Him’

 “I think that Bernie is mistaken.
 I think he’s very naive.
 There’s no way the Democratic Party will allow him to be the nominee because the Democratic Party is funded by the same retrograde corporate interests that fund the Republican Party.”

 Hedges praised progressive representatives Ilhan Omar and Alexandria Ocasio-Cortez, noting that they are “hated” by the same people that hate Bernie Sanders.
-Both Democrats and Republicans “hate” progressives like Alexandria Ocasio-Cortez, according to Hedges, who noted that the root of this hatred is the progressives’ rejection of the ruling ideology of neoliberalism.
+Both Democrats and Republicans “hate” progressives like Ocasio-Cortez, according to Hedges, who noted that the root of this hatred is the progressives’ rejection of the ruling ideology of neoliberalism.

-Hedges described President Donald Trump as a “cult leader” and a “demagogue,” who “has already incited violence.”
+Hedges described President Donald Trump as a cult leader and a demagogue, who has already incited violence.
 The only reason Trump supporters have not committed violence against those they perceive as enemies, according to Hedges, is the fact that the American economy is still relatively stable.

 Once and if the economy crashes again like it did in 2008, according to the journalist, “there will be a kind of incoherent rage on the part of the white, dispossessed working class.”